ArticlesInfluencer Marketing

 Nick Warner

-Unlocking the Science of TikTok Influencer Marketing
+Unlocking the Science of TikTok Influencer Marketing with Whalar

 Insights from Whalar and Chloe Ashe, Element Human and Matt Celuszak.
 In this illuminating conversation, Matt interviews Chloe, Insights Director at Whalar, about leveraging behavioral insights to understand and optimize influencer marketing campaigns, particularly on TikTok.
 I'm not going to say Chloe spilled ALL of the secrets to their success, that would be malpractice.
 I'll just say you're likely to find a few tips and tricks from one of the industries best.